USB Bridge CAN Firmware Flashing

 Searching for CAN ID

-- Open a browser, enter the IP address of the host computer in the address bar, for example, if my host IP is
+- Open your browser, enter the IP address of the host computer in the address bar, for example, if my host IP is

-- Open the WEB interface of the host computer, find in the configuration options on the left sidebar:
+- Open the host's WEB interface, find in the configuration options in the left sidebar:

 Loading... |